 Climate Change Vulnerability and Adaptation in the North Cascades Region, Washington

-Adapted from: Raymond, C.L.; Peterson, D.L.; Rochefort, R.M.
-20xx.
+Adapted from: Raymond, C.L.; Peterson, D.L.; Rochefort, R.M. eds.
+2014.
 Climate change vulnerability and adaptation in the North Cascades region, Washington.
 Gen. Tech.
-Rep. PNW-GTR-xxx.
+Rep. PNW-GTR-892.
 Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station.
-Xxx p.
+279 p.

 The North Cascades region of Washington is a large and ecologically diverse area that includes federal, state, private, and tribal stakeholders.
 This project describes a collaborative effort coordinated by the North Cascadia Adaptation Partnership (NCAP) to assess climate change vulnerability and adaptation options across agency borders on federally owned lands in the region.
 For the purposes of NCAP, the North Cascades region was defined as the Cascade Range and foothills extending from the Canadian border to the southern border of Mount Rainier National Park.